Sarkari Yojana

 • After that, the sample collection process will be performed.
 According to sample collection norms, the samples will be drawn in a grid of 2.5 hectares in irrigated regions and 10 hectares in rain-fed regions using GPS tools and revenue maps.

-• A staff of the Department of Agriculture of the state government or an outsourced agency will collect the soil samples.
-The state government may also ask the students of local agriculture/science colleges to collect the samples.
+• A staff member of the Department of Agriculture of the state government or an outsourced agency will collect the soil samples.
+The state government may also ask the students of local agriculture/science colleges to collect samples.

-• Soil samples are usually taken twice a year, either after harvesting of Kharif or Rabi crops or when there is no crop in the field.
+• Soil samples are usually taken twice a year, either after harvesting Kharif or Rabi crops or when there is no crop in the field.

 The Soil Health Card scheme helps farmers get a fair idea about the fertility and nutrient contents in their soil.
 Using the SHC report, they can understand how much fertilizer is required in the field, thereby saving costly fertilizers and determining which crop is best suited for this soil, resulting in better yield and more crop production, which ultimately results in overall profitability.